 And it begins...
 Part I of the Ride

-I took time to regroup and repack and deal with taxes and business emails.
-Although I had a late start at 1 pm, I rode another 40 miles on beautiful quiet country roads by Bass Lake and was rewarded by some smooth long downhills but payed for them climbing back out of the valleys to gain 2536 feet all in all.
-Made it to town of New Auberry in the dark and stumbled into a tavern to a well-rewarded cold beer and gobble down the best mushroom burger.
-Listening to country music and watching the local people gathering for the only entertainment in town to play pool and drink beer was priceless.
+In the morning I take time to regroup and repack and deal with taxes and business emails.
+I already have a few very difficult days of riding behind me and I need to pace myself.
+I need to make sure I get good rest and replenish the calories I burn during riding.
+Although I have a late start at 1 pm, I ride another 40 miles on beautiful quiet country roads by Bass Lake and am rewarded by some smooth long downhills.
+I pay for them climbing back out of the valleys to gain 2536 feet all in all.
+I make it to town of New Auberry in the dark again and find a tavern.
+I am all sweaty and my hair is sticking in all directions, so I am quite a sight among the locals sitting at the bar.
+Cold beer and mushroom burger never tasted better.
+Listening to country music and watching the local people gathering for the only entertainment in town to play pool and drink beer is priceless.

 So, I am on my own now.
-Riding whenever I want to, at my own speed, as far as I can go.
-I am loving it- my butt and my legs not so much.
+Riding whenever I want to, at my own speed, as far as I can go each day.
+I am loving it.
+My butt and my legs, not so much.
 My knee hurts like hell and my right quad is cramping due to nerve damage.
-I try to ignore it as much as I can.
-But my mind and my heart are opening up to the freedom of the hills around me.
+I try to ignore it as much as I can, but my mind and my heart are opening up to the freedom of the hills around me.
 I inhale sweet air infused with pine, manzanita, and earth after the rain.
 The views from the top are exhilarating and the downhills are a hoot.
 My “Beast” is performing beautifully.
 It feels as solid as it is nimble.
+We are slowly getting used to each other.
 It is my friend and my trusty companion for a long road ahead.
 I will take good care of it and keep the chain oiled so it stays faithful to me.

 I am off to the next unknown territory.

 “It’s not the mountain we conquer, but ourselves “ said Sir Edmund Hillary